Emergency eye wash manufacturers

 Emergency Shower

 The principle is simple.
 It works like the old canvas water bag.
 The supply line is jacketed with a percolating hose which allows water, seeping through, to evaporate from the outer surface.
 The jacket and the water it contains insulate the supply of water and, at the same time, latent heat is removed, by evaporation, from the whole assembly.
-It is by these means that the supply water is kept cool and comfortable.
+It is by these means that the supply of water is kept cool and comfortable.

 Safetyman Comfortcool Emergency Safety ShowersThe supply of water is held static in the supply tube (1).
 A needle valve (2) allows water from the supply tube to enter the jacket (3) from which it percolates to the outside surface and evaporates to the atmosphere.
 This avoids wastage of water when, to maintain cool conditions, it is allowed to trickle from the system or discharge regularly under temperature control.
 Also, this overcomes the dangerous and avoidable time delay encountered when dry pipe showers are employed.

-For additional information on Safetyman Comfortcool outdoor Safety Showers, please phone, fax or email:
+For additional information on Safetyman Comfortcool outdoor Safety Showers, please phone, fax, or email:

 Alternatively. visit their website: